 By Maria Deschamps

-The ultimate escape from the everyday stresses of life is when you can enter into your own dedicated home theatre space, close the door, and TURN IT UP!
-Creating a room where you can turn it up can also be annoying to other household members whom are not in the room, so think before you build!
+The ultimate escape from the everyday stresses of life is when you can enter into your own dedicated home theatre space, close the door, and TURN UP THE VOLUME!
+Creating a room where you can turn the sound up can also be annoying to other household members who are not in the room, so think before you build!

-There are two different aspects in relation to sound in a room: the first is Sound Proofing.
-Insulating your home theatre must be taken seriously.
-Many experts suggest the best way to isolate the room is to literally build a box within a box with a small empty space in between.
-There are specifics to the details of building with certain materials including thicknesses, type and location.
-Materials like resilient bars, mineral wool, sound proofing panels, gypsum board all have uses for sound proofing.
+Specifics to the details of building with certain materials include thicknesses, type and location.
+Materials like resilient bars, mineral wool, soundproofing panels, gypsum board all have uses for soundproofing.
 It is extremely important to plan for the type of construction in the walls, floor and ceiling and type of doors and hardware before starting construction.
-One minor mistake can make or break your sound proofing.
+One minor mistake can make or break your soundproofing.

 Materials used in a home theatre that absorb the sound are carpet, cork, some woods, upholstery and other “soft” accessories like pillow and throw-covers.
 Some hard materials that should be used sparingly in a home theatre are brick, tile, and glass.
 However, by adding more soft absorbent materials we can balance the sound quality.
 Often using acoustic panels for this purpose works the best.

 Audiophiles or anyone who is enthusiastic about high-fidelity sound should certainly plan ahead when designing a room.
-In order to ensure the sound proofing and the sound optimization many calculations should be made.
+In order to ensure soundproofing and sound optimization, many calculations should be made.
 Experts who specialize in this field are the best to consult.
-I have used the technical services of Jean Laporte from Acoustikalab for sound consulting.
-He is highly knowledgeable in this field and can be reached by email at firstname.lastname@example.org or by phone at 514 692-1147.
+I have used the technical services of Acoustikalab for sound consulting.

-The overall look of your home theatre room is optimised when the sound materials are well integrated into the room.
-An experienced home theatre designer will take the care to strategically integrate each and every aspect related to the details and ensure your room is a true escape!
+The overall look of your home theatre room is optimized when the sound materials are well integrated into the room.
+An experienced home theatre designer will take care of integrating every aspect related to the sound quality of the room and ensure that it offers a true escape!